AndySomogyi/sbmlsolver/docs/docs-build/_sources/Installation/llvm_dependency.rst.txt

 	The debug binary for llvm-6.x on linux (gcc) is too big for github, so you will have to build this yourself if you want llvm in debug mode on ubuntu.

+After downloading llvm-6.x decompress the archive and remember where you put it.
+You will need this path as input to building roadrunner.

 Build from source
 -----------------